smec-ethz/bamboost/README.md

 ```
 pip install bamboost
 ```
-> :information: If you're system runs into problems installing `mpi4py`, make sure python header files are installed.
+> :warning: If you're system runs into problems installing `mpi4py`, make sure python header files are installed.
 Quickly google what you need (something like `python3-dev`, `libpython3.8-dev`, etc.).

 Install the package in editable mode for more flexibility, $e.g.$ if you plan to make changes yourself: